logc/pidec/README.md

 sequence of π digits, using only a small amount of memory.

-This work is based on [Fabrice Bellard's paper](http://bellard.org/pi/pi_n2/pi_n2.html) and his published code can be found under the `example` folder, in `pi.c`.
+This work is based on [Fabrice Bellard's paper](http://bellard.org/pi/pi_n2/pi_n2.html) and his published code can be found [here](http://bellard.org/pi/pi.c).

 The implementation is in the module `bellard.rkt`, while its tests are defined in `test-bellard.rkt`.
 The first one is written in Typed Racket, while the